maehr/one-template-to-rule-them-all/README.md

 ## Citation

 These resources are openly available to everyone and can be used for any research or educational purpose.
-If you use this resources in your research, please cite as specified in `CITATION.cff`.
+If you use these resources in your research, please cite as specified in `CITATION.cff`.
 The following citation formats are also available through _Zenodo_:

 - [BibTeX](https://zenodo.org/record/ZENODO_RECORD/export/hx)
 - [CSL](https://zenodo.org/record/ZENODO_RECORD/export/csl)